 Men of all ages are growing more comfortable with the idea of getting help for their looks, from special creams to injections or laser.
 Popular plastic surgery reality shows and affordable financing have also fueled the interest.
 Men see guys like themselves — not just celebrities or actors — improving their appearances on these shows and learn they can get the same results without taking too much time from work.
-HAD SURGERY

 Alfredo Amoedo for instance, had surgery for the annoying bags under his eyes on a Friday and was back at work by midweek.

 “If you feel sick, you take a medicine,” Amoedo, 50, explains.
 “If you work out, you take a supplement.
 This is pretty much the same.”

 Local doctors say boomers are reaching an age where exercise may no longer be able to fight off gravity.
 Hence, in 2010, facelifts for men rose 14 percent and liposuction 7 percent nationally, according to that ASPS.

 “For the baby boomer generation,” says Dr. Jeffrey S. Epstein, a Miami and New York plastic surgeon who specializes in hair restoration and facial plastic surgery, “looking good and looking young has always been very important.
 Now they want to stay competitive and they want to look good.”

 About 70 percent of Epstein’s patients are men, most of them in their 40s and 50s.
 In the past three months, he has seen a 20 to 25 percent increase in patients from the same time last year.
 “There’s pent up demand,” he adds.
 “I think there was a lot of job insecurity at one point and people weren’t willing to spend the money.’’